dhanushpb28/ai-travel-planner/README.md

 AI-Powered Travel Planner is an intelligent web application that generates personalized travel itineraries based on user inputs such as destination, duration, budget, and interests.

-The application uses AI to create structured daily plans and can be extended with real-time API integrations (e.g., weather, travel data).
+The application integrates Google Gemini (via the official Google GenAI SDK) to dynamically generate structured, day-by-day travel plans.
+The system is designed to be modular and extensible, allowing integration of real-time APIs such as weather services and travel data providers.

 ## Features

 - User input for destination, duration, budget, and interests

-- AI-generated structured itinerary
+- AI-generated structured itinerary using Google Gemini

 - Budget-aware recommendations